ashwani99/MobOff/README.md

 ![](P2.gif?raw=true)

 ### With Docker (Use any of the two methods)

+Follow this [instructions](https://docs.docker.com/install) to install Docker if it is not installed.

 #### Pull Docker image from Docker Hub and start the container
 Make sure you are logged into Docker Hub from your command line by running `docker login` Now run the following commands